offsideswap/black/docs/peggy/Peggy-Export-Data.md

  # Peggy Export Data
  Before upgrade the peggy to Cosmos SDK 0.42, peggy export the data of both ethbridge and oracle into the genesis file.
-Then new Blackchain network can get the data like CethReceiverAccount and PeggyTokenList from genesis file.
+Then new Offsideswap network can get the data like CethReceiverAccount and PeggyTokenList from genesis file.

  ## How to set CethReceiverAccount
  See the Peggy-Ceth-Account-Set.md in the same folder.